thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 Basic Component API
 ===================

-Now create a folder for your component source code in *src/audio*, for example *src/audio/amp* and create a new *amp.c* file inside.
+Create a folder for your component source code in *src/audio*, such as *src/audio/amp* and create a new *amp.c* file inside.

-Declare basic required part of the API for your component using ``struct comp_driver`` in *amp.c* (if you want to learn more about component instances (aka devices) and their drivers, refer to :ref:`apps-component-overview`).
+Declare the basic required part of the API for your component using ``struct comp_driver`` in *amp.c* (to learn more about component instances, or devices, and their drivers, refer to :ref:`apps-component-overview`).

 .. code-block:: c